Cysharp/GrpcWebSocketBridge/README.md

 Add `Grpc.Net.Client` and `GrpcWebSocketBridge.Client` package to your project.

 #### Use GrpcWebSocketBridge handler with GrpcChannel
-Change the code to use WebSocket instead of HTTP/2 for the gRPC channel.
+You need to change your code to use WebSocket instead of HTTP/2 for gRPC channels.

 ```csharp
 var channel = GrpcChannel.ForAddress("https://localhost:5000");
 ```

-Change the code to use GrpcWebSocketBridgeHandler as follows.
+Change the code to use GrpcWebSocketBridgeHandler as follows:

 ```csharp
 var channel = GrpcChannel.ForAddress("https://localhost:5000", new GrpcChannelOptions()